This goal of this app is to demonstrate serial communication with either TapNPass or TapNLink:

 - A ‘modbus’ utility allows to drive one or several Modbus (slave) devices.
 Only Modbus-RTU is supported.

-TapNPass embeds a TapNLink module.
-Whatever your context (if you are using a TapNPass or a simple TapNLink module), you must be logged in as an authorized user with corresponding rights for accessing the different features demonstrated within this app.
+TapNPass has an embedded TapNLink module.
+Whether you are using a TapNPass or a simple TapNLink module, you must be logged in as an authorized user with corresponding rights to access the various features demonstrated within this app.
 For TapNPass, the initial configuration is fine to access all the features without any specific login (“anonymous” login is sufficient).
 But for TapNLink, you need to create this configuration by using “IoTize Studio”.
-Please look at the IoTize Documentation center doing this task.
+Please look at the IoTize Documentation center to do this task.
 You can also use the configuration file (.iotz) located in the “\IoTize\IoTize Studio\Examples\Toolbox” folder.

 More specifically, you need to be authorized for the following ‘advanced features’:

 - Serial (for using Terminal)

 - TapNPass Control (if you are using a TapNPass device)